Zi Su Ye For Colds + Nausea

 Its Relationship to Your Qi, and Digestion

 Being acrid/pungent in taste, this herbal medicine helps Qi circulation and harmonizes the digestive system.
-It works great for early stage upper respiratory conditions as it helps to expel the external pathogen from lodging any deeper into the body.
+It addresses initial respiratory problems as it cleanse external pathogen from lodging any deeper into the body.

 The pungent flavor helps with the movement of Qi— as within Traditional Chinese Medicine theory the flavor profile is a very important aspect in determining its therapeutic properties and actions within the body.